eugene-kharitonov/myself/README.md

 Before, I was a Research Scientist at Google DeepMind (coming from Google Brain) and worked as a Research Engineer at Facebook AI Research (FAIR).

 My current research is focused on **speech and speech-text LLMs**.
-I first-co-authored the [very first paper](https://aclanthology.org/2021.tacl-1.79/) that applied Transformer-based generative language modeling on quantized speech representations.
+I co-first-authored the [very first paper](https://aclanthology.org/2021.tacl-1.79/) that applied Transformer-based generative language modeling on quantized speech representations.
 Fast-forward a few short years and this idea became one of the mainstream approaches for generative audio and ended up powering speech capabilities of the modern industrial-scale LLMs such as Gemini.